GeromeRen/sonarqube/README.md

                 gerome/sonarqube-azuresql-windows-docker</pre>

 #  More to Read
-## SonarQube Windows Container with internal MySQL Database (in the same container)
+## 1. To deploy a pre-built Windows docker container image in a Service Fabric application with internal MySQL Database (in the same container)
 Please reference to: https://github.com/dnikolayev/sonarqube-mysql-windows-docker

-## SonarQube as Linux Utuntu Container with Azure SQL DB in Azure Fabric Cluster
+## 2. To deploy a pre-built Linux docker container image in a Service Fabric application (Azure Fabric Cluster with UbuntuServer 16.04-LTS instance)
-Prerequisite
+#### Prerequisite
-Create Azure Fabric Cluster in Azure - Select: UbuntuServer 16.04-LTS Create Azure SQL Database in Azure - Make sure to select  collation as SQL_Latin1_General_CP1_CS_AS as required by SonarQube Create Azure File in Azure - Mount as container host volume for SonarQube persistence using SMB protocol Data Volumes with SMB Global mapping
+<strong>Create Azure Fabric Cluster in Azure</strong> - Select: UbuntuServer 16.04-LTS
+<strong>Create Azure SQL Database in Azure</strong> - Make sure to select  collation as SQL_Latin1_General_CP1_CS_AS as required by SonarQube
+<strong>Create Azure File in Azure</strong> - Mount as container host volume for SonarQube persistence using SMB protocol
+Data Volumes with SMB Global mapping
 Use RDP to access the Ubuntu machine: https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-cluster-nodetypes